Classical Verification of Quantum Computations in Linear Time: Technical Overview

 \end{enumerate} \end{toyprtl} Let's consider a malicious server.
 Starting from \eqref{eq:9rr}, the malicious server will end up in states:

 Without loss of generality let's assume the output is $r_0$ and the state is collapsed to \eqref{eq:10}.
-The observation is, to pass the collective phase test from \eqref{eq:10}, by the property of Hadamard test, there has to be
+What's counter-intuitive here is to understand why the Hadamard test could test the joint phases.
+The observation is, the phase of $x_0x_0^\prime$ branch does not depend on the values of $\theta_1,\theta_1^\prime$, and the phase of $x_1x_1^\prime$ branch does not depend on the values of $\theta_0,\theta_0^\prime$.
+A more detailed calculation is as follows.
+To pass the test from \eqref{eq:10}, by the property of Hadamard test, there has to be